jetty-project/embedded-servlet-3.0/README.md

+> :warning: **This uses the end-of-life Jetty version 8.**
+> Do not use in production.
+> For Jetty 9 / Servlet 3.1 version see https://github.com/jetty-project/embedded-servlet-3.1

-Example: Embedded Jetty w/ Servlet 3.0 and Annotation
+Example: Embedded Jetty 8 w/ Servlet 3.0 and Annotation
 =====================================================

 This is a maven project setup as a WAR packaging, with an EmbedMe class in